 National Law Enforcement Appreciation Day (L.E.A.D.)

-On January 9th, 2018, partnering organizations in support of law enforcement officers nationwide will promote National Law Enforcement Appreciation Day (L.E.A.D.).
+On January 9th of each year partnering organizations in support of law enforcement officers nationwide promote National Law Enforcement Appreciation Day (L.E.A.D.).

 Kansas C.O.P.S. is also dedicated to

 fallen law enforcement officers rebuild their shattered lives through hands-on programs based on strong peer-support .... survivors helping other survivors.
 More information can be found on our events page or on the National Concerns of Police Survivors website; www.nationalcops.org

 These programs are sponsored by National Concerns of Police Survivors: